hb0424/Notes/EverydayDialoguesAtWork/BrifeNote.md

 you look like you've seen a ghost.
 the office gossip?
 Is she spreading abnormal rumours again.
 I'm afraid it's a little more serious than out-of-date food.

+It's good of you to come to see me at such short notice.
+We've been hearing about a rather large increase in customre complaints.
+I am aware of the situation and I'm doing my best to remedy it.
+It would be unthinkable to lose them.
+I have noticed some negative activity in our accounts.
+We have always been so pro-active with out customer.
+The problem seems to stem from out new manufacturer.
+We had to cut costs and they offered us an excellent deal.
+Is the quality too low or not consistent....
+In my opinion, we should stop using the new manufacturer and go back to our former one.
+customer loyalty.

+I told you we had been struggling with a massive influx of customer complaints.
+Teh fact that you were trying to cover them up.
+Did you ever sort out what was the causing the problem?
+We didn't want to go down the road of voluntary redundancies.
+I thought you have sweet deal, saving loads on your last contract.
+The product ends up being cheap and nasty.
+you did a fine job covering it up as long as did.
+We are going to find a way to dissolve the contract.

+Let me begin by apologising to you.
+We hate to lose your trade.
+Your products have become inferior, you cannot be competitive anymore.
+we haven't raised our prices for 3 years.
+But, at what cost?
+Your prices may not have gone up, but the quality of your merchandise has certainly dropped.
+We are doing everything in our power to correct these deficiencies.
+have you now found a more suitale supplier?
+our problems have been passed on.
+for old time's sake, i would like to continue, but i have some requirements.
+Go ahead.
+We will do our utmost to accommodate you.
+I have been considering lowering our usual monthly quota.